Online Doctor of Education in Education Administration

 About the Online Doctorate in Education

-The online Doctor of Education in Education Administration is a fully online, 54-credit-hour program designed to prepare students for career advancement and leadership by deepening their understanding of the complex challenges facing today’s educational systems.
+The online Doctor of Education in Education Administration is a fully online program designed to prepare experienced educators for advanced leadership roles by deepening their understanding of the complex challenges facing today’s educational systems.
+The program builds on a completed master’s degree in education or a related field (per program guidance), with students completing approximately 54 credit hours of doctoral coursework online after admission as part of the 84 to 90 total post-bachelor’s credit hours required for the degree.

 Taught by nationally recognized leaders and scholars from OU’s Jeannine Rainbolt College of Education, students gain the tools and strategies to lead change, solve real-world problems, and drive lasting impact in their organizations and communities.